airbnb/lottie/web.md

 For your code to be javascript compliant, please declare all vars and use operators limited to what javascript supports.
 For example don't use an addition operator to sum two arrays.

+## valueAtTime

+Function `valueAtTime` can only be used in expressions when it is referencing the same property or other non-expression properties.
+When calling this function for the other expression property, it will return base property values obtained from keyframes, not an expression result, as it happens in After Effects.
+This may lead to some animations not working properly on export.

+For example, this causes issues when exporting [Duik](https://rainboxprod.coop/en/tools/duik/)'s forward kinematics.
+See [this issue](https://github.com/airbnb/lottie-web/issues/1661) for more information.

+As a possible workaround, you can pre-bake expressions into keyframes before export by using `Convert expression to keyframes` feature of After Effects, or any baking plugin.

 # Troubleshooting

 ## Missing masks